-Any party may file a petition for reconsideration of a final order within for rice (14) days of the service date of this order as shown on the certificate of service.
-Note: The petition must be received by the Department within this fourteen (14) day per od.
-The department will be on a petition for reconsideration within twenty-one (21) days of its receipt, or the petition will be considered denied by operation of law.
-See section 67-5246(4), Idaho Code
+Any party may file a petition for reconsideration of a final order within fourteen (14) days of the service date of this order as shown on the certificate of service.
+Note: The petition must be received by the Department within this fourteen (14) day period.
+The department will act on a petition for reconsideration within twenty-one (21) days of its receipt, or the petition will be considered denied by operation of law.
+See section 67-5246(4), Idaho Code.